Who is eligible to attend the Oregon Youth Challenge Program (OYCP)?

-No, OYCP cannot accept applicants under 16.
-They must be 16 years old at the time the class starts.
+No, applicants must be at least 16 and no more than 18 years old at the time the class starts.

 Does OYCP accept applicants over the age of 18?

-No, applicants must be at least 16 years old and no more than 18 years old (the applicant can turn 19 years old during the class).
+No, applicants must be at least 16 and no more than 18 years old at the time the class starts.
+The applicant can turn 19 years old during the class.